 Our good friend Shelly undoubtedly falls into the “driver” category.
 However, he has absolutely no intention of selling his car, a 1961 Mercedes 300SL Roadster, a car that has experienced an exponential increase in value since he purchased it in the mid 1970s for just $5000, in addition to a $1000 store credit at his business, Chicago’s oldest “progressive general store”.
 When Shelly bought the car, the 300SL Roadster was a stylish, albeit somewhat overlooked sports car.
 In true “driver” fashion, the first thing he did was fit a stainless exhaust and rack up some mileage.
 Years later, in 1986, the motor chewed itself apart.
 Finally it was time for the SL to receive some special treatment.
-Shelly’s close friend Kenny Widdes happened to own a body and mechanic shop in Chicago called Albany Auto (now also home to Chicago Car Club and Evolve Motors).
+Shelly’s close friend Kenny Widdes happened to own a body and mechanic shop in Chicago called Albany Auto (now home to Chicago Car Club).
 Shelly commissioned a light restoration, which included a fresh coat of factory-correct red paint as well as an interior refresh.
 Since 1986, the car has remained unchanged.
 The car is beginning to show it’s age by way of rock chips and interior cracking, but to Shelly, the car only gets sweeter with age.
 The crowds at every Cars & Coffee event seem to agree.
 He’s been offered seven-figure dollars for his car on multiple occasions, always declining without hesitation.
 “The car isn’t for sale”.
 Cars of this caliber are so rarely seen in “driver-level” condition that when show-goers see Shelly hanging by his car, everybody wants to hear the story behind it.
 The car is a social catalyst; Shelly will be the first to admit he’s not a terribly outgoing guy, but the car has a magnetic effect on people, which has led him to many like-minded individuals.
 He’s now a member of the Gullwing Group, and has become a staple of the Chicago classic car community.

 With a car as special as this one, it’s no wonder Shelly is a seasoned Cars & Coffee vet.
 You can find him and his 300SL at just about any classic-car gathering the greater Chicago area has to offer.
 The best part?
 He’s not deterred by an iffy weather forecast.
 When was the last time you saw a 300SL out in the rain?